laravel/docs/controllers.md

     Route::get('profile', [UserController::class, 'show'])->middleware('auth');

 Or, you may find it convenient to specify middleware within your controller's constructor.
-Using the `middleware` method from your controller's constructor, you can assign middleware to the controller's actions:
+Using the `middleware` method within your controller's constructor, you can assign middleware to the controller's actions:

     class UserController extends Controller
     {